lowhumlee/psir-enrich/README.md

 ## Quick demo

 1. Upload your PSIR XML export.
-2. Paste your Clarivate API key and your PubMedID dictionary UUID.
+2. Paste your Clarivate API key.
 3. Click **Run enrichment**.
 4. Download the patch XML (ready to re-import into PSIR) and the audit CSV.